joakimk/algotrader/README.md

 Core concepts:

-- [ ] Backtest but not using all available data, then confirm using remaining data.
+- [ ] Backtests are core to this.
+  - Only use all available data for final verification to avoid tailoring algorithms to the specific historic data.
 - [ ] Backtest speed is very important.
-You should not feel like skipping backtesting because it's slow, or have to iterate slowly when developing algorithms.
+  - You should not feel like skipping backtesting because it's slow, or have to iterate slowly when developing algorithms.
 - [ ] It always exits all positions before the end of the day.
-This greatly simplifies things.
+  - This greatly simplifies many things.
-- [ ] (configurable) fixed amount positions by default.
-This avoids huge losses if you start going exponential in the wrong direction.
+- [ ] Fixed amount positions by default.
+  - This avoids huge losses if you start going exponential in the wrong direction.
-- [ ] (configurable) max loss per day by default.
+- [ ] Max loss per day by default.
 - [ ] More things, TODO